General Information about Google Apps Education Edition

 How do I access the services that are available through Google Apps Education Edition?

 - Log into your BMail account using web mail.
-In the upper left corner of the page you will see links to Mail, Calendar, Documents and Sites.
+In the upper right corner of the page you will see the Apps icon.
 Just click on the app you want to access.
 Google will pass your logon credentials to that app.

 Can I log onto other Google-sponsored services with my BMail username and password?